 We believe fiction writing is an act of discovery and the imagination is the true source of creative power that gives your writing that quality that makes readers want to read what you have written.

 When someone asked Thomas Keneally where his stories came from, he replied, “From somewhere over the rainbow.”
 That is where we aim to take writers during the four weeks of our Unlocking Creativity course.

 Most writers are their own harshest critics.
 Many people start the course feeling anxious about their writing and questioning their creative ability.
 It seems to go with the territory.

-However, by the end of the first session, after they and their classmates have applied practical tools and techniques that enables them to access the power of their imagination, they are on a creative high from realising just how talented they and everyone else in the course can be.
+However, by the end of the first session, after they and the other writers in their group, have applied practical tools and techniques that enables them to access the power of their imagination, they are on a creative high realising just how talented they and everyone else in the course are.
 For most people this is an inspiring and eye opening experience.

 2. Evoking Emotion in Your Reader